m-ke/3dio-website/src/docs/api/1/get-started-browser.md

 ## Using Publishable API Keys

-For some extended functionality with subscription based quotas a <a href="javascript:io3d.utils.ui.publishableApiKeys();">publishable API key</a> is required.
+For some extended functionality with subscription based quotas a <a class="open-publishable-api-keys-menu">publishable API key</a> is required.
 The [authetication docs](authentication.md) provide a detailed overview of what exactly you can do with publishable API keys.

 Specify your publishable API key in the 3dio script URL: